* Speculators take profits

 * U.S. rig count hits three-year high, pointing to rising output

-* China launches Shanghai crude oil futures (Refreshes prices, adds commentary, changes byline, updates dateline (previous LONDON)
+* China launches Shanghai crude oil futures (Updates prices, adds commentary)

-NEW YORK, March 26 (Reuters) - Crude oil futures slipped on Monday as investors cashed in some profits from last week's strong rise, but concerns about Saudi-Iran tensions kept losses in check.
+NEW YORK, March 26 (Reuters) - Crude oil futures slipped on Monday as investors cashed in some profits from last week's rally but concerns about Saudi-Iran tensions kept losses in check.

 Last week, Brent gained 6.4 percent and WTI rose 5.7 percent, the strongest weekly gains since July.

-Although crude and product futures slipped on Monday, most share prices for energy companies and refiners in particular were up, Yawger said.
-The S&P Energy Index was up 0.4 percent.
+Although crude and product futures slipped on Monday, most share prices for energy companies, especially refiners, were up, Yawger said.
+The S&P Energy Index was up 0.7 percent.

 Global stocks came off six-week lows on reports that the United States and China were set to begin trade talks, easing fears about a trade war.
 Analysts had been concerned that a trade war could hurt oil demand.